awsdocs/amazon-connect-admin-guide/doc_source/create-queue.md

    The queue is automatically active\.

-1. Assign the queue to a routing profile; for information, see [Create a Routing Profile](routing-profiles.md)\.
+1. Assign the queue to a routing profile; for information, see [Create a routing profile](routing-profiles.md)\.
 The routing profile links the queue and agents together\.

-To learn how queues work, see [Routing Profiles](concepts-routing.md) and [Queue\-Based Routing](concepts-queue-based-routing.md)\.
+To learn how queues work, see [Routing profiles](concepts-routing.md) and [Queue\-based routing](concepts-queue-based-routing.md)\.